getk2/k2-links-for-jce/README.md

 This is a backend extension so a public demo or showcase is currently not available.

 ### REQUIREMENTS
-This is a JCE extension and the only basic requirements to use it are:
+This is a JCE extension and the minimum requirements to use it are:

-- JCE v2.6.x
+- JCE 2.6.x
-- K2 v2.8.x
+- K2 2.8.x
-- Joomla v3.x
+- Joomla 3.x

 Support for Joomla 1.5 & 2.5 is no longer available.